mpenning/ssh_logger/README.md

 7. I now get to scrounge around for spare PC(s) to use as sniffers because nobody invested ahead of time in dedicated sniffer appliances; install linux on said PCs.
 8. Once I have sniffer traces, the problem is not easily visible since SSH is encrypted, SSH / TCP keepalives can be intermixed with keystrokes, and TCP can batch packets together (i.e. if it uses TCP Nagle)

-The following logs provide evidence for the problem:
+[`ssh_logger`][1] logs provide proactive evidence for the problem:

-- Timestampped command logs
+- Timestampped command logs, in UTC and your local timezone
+- Prompt detection
 - ping logs from the server
 - sniffer logs